Mamta's Kitchen

 Mamta Gupta

 In India, home-made butter is valued and loved.
 Most families make at least part of what they need at home.
-In old days, people made it by churning the full cream yoghurt or dahi, using a hand held Muthani or Mathani or 'Ghotni'.
-Muthani is a wooden whisk, with a star shaped churning end' on a thick stalk.
+In old days, people made it by churning the full cream yoghurt or dahi, using a hand held 'Muthani'/Mathani'/ 'Ghotni'.
+Muthani is a wooden whisk, with a star shaped 'churning end' on a thick stalk.
 Small Mathaniess are rolled between palms.
 Larger ones can have a piece of thin rope attached to aid the churning process.
-This was the traditional instrument used for making butter in India during my childhoom.
+This was the traditional instrument used for making butter in India during my childhood.
 My mother used to make it when we were kids.

 These days, most families use an electric whisk, which makes making butter very easy.
-I have discovered that if you freeze the cream for a day or longer and then defrost it for making butter, butter separately much faster, with very little churning.
+I have discovered that if you freeze the cream for a day or longer and then defrost it for making butter, the butter separates much faster, with very little churning.

 Ingredients